About Us

 Internship:

-• Scholarship students must apply for the pre-doctoral internship at Naval Medical Center (NMC), Portsmouth, Virginia.
+• Scholarship students must apply for (and are expected to attend) the Navy’s APA-accredited doctoral internship at Naval Medical Center Portsmouth, Virginia (NMCP).

-• Applications for the NMC Portsmouth internship are due around the 1st of November in the year prior to internship.
+• Applications for the NMCP internship are due around the 1st of November in the year prior to internship.

 • Internship application results will be released by mid-November.
 In the unlikely event that a student is not accepted to the Portsmouth internship, this early date allows them time to submit an application for the national match (through which they could apply to the Navy internships at Walter Reed and Naval Medical Center San Diego).